-With all the stuff this man had acquired, he still Believed He Didint' have the one thing his heart desired the most.
+With all the stuff this man had acquired, he still believed he didn’t have the one thing his heart desired the most.
 Despite a lifetime of practicing his faith he is still left looking for more meaning.

 We live in a culture of materialism where we measure nearly everything in monetary terms.
 We are inundated by ads tempting us to believe that if we buy this or that then our life will be better off.
 We constantly buy into this narrative.
 Yet we always seem to come up short.
 So when we hear Jesus tell us to liquidate our 401k’s and give the proceeds away, our first reaction is to high-tail outta there.

 In the book, The Cost of Discipleship, Dietirch Bonhoeffer wrote that “discipleship can only be maintained as long as nothing is allowed to come between Christ and ourselves – neither the law, personal piety, or even the world.”

 So the moral of this young man’s story might be: careful what you wish for, because it might not be what you’re ready for.

 We might be tempted to look down on this rich young man, and even snicker as he walks away.
 But let’s put on his shoes for a moment.

 In the ancient world material prosperity was widely seen as a reward of a person’s spiritual virtue.
 This is similar to the prosperity gospel preached in many churches today.
 The man’s wealth would suggest he’s done all the right things to make God blessed him so handsomely.
 Eternal life was ‘a given’ to someone like him.
 Even the disciples believed it.
 “If a rich person can’t be saved, then who can?”